Harishneelam/G2P-Datasets-App/README.md

 ## To do
 - Search bar has to search every row and every column
 - remove unnecessary columns in Datasets module.

+- Maybe display COPIED!
+When clicked the copy clip board